karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 The term "master file" is as per the description in {{RFC1035}} Section 5, noting that some software products offer data stores for the master file that are not an actual file on a filesystem, such as a database.

-The use of parenthesis in the examples is as described in {{RFC1035}} Section 5.1.

 # Catalog Zone Properties

 This section specifies new Catalog Zone level properties, additional to those defined in DNS Catalog Zones ({{RFC9432}}).